 Guests trust properties with more (positive) reviews so maximise good reviews by giving guests a great stay and promptly ask them to return the favour with a review.

-Another way of ranking highly on Airbnb is to take your hosting to the next level by earning a Superhost badge.
+Another way of how to advertise effectively on Airbnb is to take your hosting to the next level by earning a Superhost badge.
 To get the coveted Superhost badge read our, how to become a superhost on Airbnb detailed guide.

 Airbnb Certified channel managers exist for a reason – so that they can be trusted to provide the optimal connection between Airbnb and your property.
 When choosing, see what information they synchronise with Airbnb, including: